Nepotism: In academia

-Nepotism is in academia, where it is common for professors to have their partners, and sometimes children, hired by the same faculty in which they work.
+Nepotism is found in academia, where it is common for professors to have their partners, and sometimes children, hired by the same faculty in which they work.
 In the second half of the 20th century, in the United States at least, this was far less frequent as universities typically held very strict anti-nepotism policies.
 Countries with high levels of corruption and higher education systems with low competition between universities generally have higher levels of corruption in academia.
 Italy has been noted for having particularly high levels of nepotism in its academic system, when compared to other developed nations.
 Nepotism is often praised for favoring female employment in academia.

 Selected examples by country

 Vladimir Putin's childhood friend Arkady Rotenberg is one of the richest people in Russia.

 Argentina

 In Argentina, nepotism is a common practice.
 Although there have been various attempts at reducing it, it is difficult in a country where state jobs are used as a token of gratitude or party favoritism.

 Former president Mauricio Macri has been investigated for nepotism after allegedly extending a tax amnesty to his family.